Custom keyboards are easy to build. You just need five parts:

 Color filter: Color filters can pop over a Cherry (but not most other brands) mechanical switch’s LED.
 They’re most useful for white lights, although they can go over any colored LED.

 Noise-dampeners: You can find O-ring style dampeners or more expensive models, like the QMX clips.
 I’ve found they both reduce sound by a small, but not insubstantial amount.
 QMX clips come in PCB and plate-mounted varieties.

 Your Custom Mechanical Keyboard Is Finished!

 Anyone who uses a keyboard for most of their day needs a mechanical keyboard.
-Whether you’re a stenographer, gamer (keyboards for gamers), coder, writer, or anyone who spends a lot of time typing, the right keyboard can work or play a little more comfortable and productively.
+Whether you’re a stenographer, gamer, coder, writer, or anyone who spends a lot of time typing, the right keyboard can work or play a little more comfortable and productively.

 If you need a backup device, check out the best wireless all-in-one keyboards too.